mrbobbytables/thegrid/README.md

 2. After the registry is up.
 Add a new build job to Jenkins, and remember -- if this is the first time this instance of Jenkins has been run, a config **MUST** be changed under `Configure System`.

-3. Create a new build job, and set it up similarly to the previous job (`Freestyle projeft`) but for the label use `mesos-docker`, and set the `Execute Shell` Build Step to the following:
+3. Create a new build job, and set it up similarly to the previous job (`Freestyle project`) but for the label use `mesos-docker`, and set the `Execute Shell` Build Step to the following:
 ```
 touch Dockerfile
 echo "FROM mrbobbytables/jenkins-build-base" >> Dockerfile